About the Journal

 Journal Description

-Asian Crime and Society Review (Formerly: International Journal of Crime, Law and Social Issues; e-ISSN: 2730-3691 & RSU International Journal of College of Government; ISSN: 2351-0854) is an electronic open access journal published twice a year in English by the Association of Legal & Political Studies (Thailand) and White Tiger Legal Business and Research Consultants Co., Ltd. (Thailand) in cooperation with the Criminal Justice Department, Midwestern State University (USA) and Faculty of Humanities and Social Sciences, Buriram Rajabhat University (Thailand).
-The aim of ACSR is to provide a platform for disseminating strong, current, and interdisciplinary academic proposals and research findings on crime and society in Asia, including comparisons between countries in the region and other regions.
-ACSR accepts both research and review article and has an open review format by at least 3 experts before publication.
+Asian Crime and Society Review (ACSR) (formerly International Journal of Crime, Law and Social Issues; e-ISSN: 2730-3691 & RSU International Journal of College of Government; ISSN: 2351-0854) is an open-access, peer-reviewed electronic journal published bi-annually in English.
+ACSR is a collaborative effort between the Association of Legal & Political Studies (Thailand), White Tiger Legal Business and Research Consultants Co., Ltd. (Thailand), the Criminal Justice Department, Midwestern State University (USA), and the Faculty of Humanities and Social Sciences, Buriram Rajabhat University (Thailand).
+ACSR provides a high-impact platform for disseminating rigorous, cutting-edge, and interdisciplinary scholarship focusing on crime, law, security, and related social issues, particularly within the Asian context.
+The journal welcomes original research articles and comprehensive review articles, employing a transparent open review process involving at least three expert reviewers prior to publication, ensuring the highest standards of academic quality.
+ACSR is committed to fostering critical dialogue and advancing knowledge that contributes to safer and more just societies in Asia and beyond.

 Scopes